Explaining Concept Shift with Interpretable Feature Attribution: Experiments

-\textbf{Baselines} In absence of directly comparable methods, we construct and adapt 3 baseline models.
-1) Diff, a method we construct where we simply compute the outcome discrepancies of two "base models" separately trained on source and target data, and apply sparse regression on held-out samples and the base models' outcome probability differences to identify features contributing to the shifts.
-2) WhyShift \cite{liu2023need} uses two "base models" separately trained on source and target domains and computes model outcome probability discrepancies, then trains a non-linear decision tree on these discrepancies to detect regions (paths in the tree) responsible for conditional shifts.
-We extract the features from any path in the learned tree with feature importance $> 0$ and consider them as the shifted features.
-3) SHAP, a Shapley value-based method we adapt from \cite{mougan2023explanation} such that we can find individual features that differ between datasets.
-SHAP trains "base models" separately on source and target data, computes the Shapley value of each feature, and ranks the largest absolute differences between models.
+\textbf{Baselines} We consider 3 baseline models which also use both features and labels in source and target domain to identify shifted features. \textbf{Diff}, a method we construct where we simply compute the outcome discrepancies of two ``base models'' separately trained on source and target data, and apply sparse regression on held-out samples and the base models' outcome probability differences to identify features contributing to the shifts. \textbf{WhyShift} \citep{liu2023need} uses two ``base models'' separately trained on source and target domains and computes model outcome probability discrepancies, then trains a non-linear decision tree on these discrepancies to detect regions (paths in the tree) responsible for conditional shifts.
+We extract the features from any path in the learned tree with feature importance $> 0$ and consider them as the shifted features. \textbf{SHAP}, a Shapley value-based method we adapt from \citep{mougan2023explanation} such that we can find individual features that differ between datasets.
+SHAP trains ``base models'' separately on source and target data, computes the Shapley value of each feature, and ranks the largest absolute differences between models.

-\textbf{Model configurations} We evaluate our framework's performance across a diverse set of machine learning models.
-For classification tasks, we employ logistic regression, decision trees, support vector machines (SVM), and gradient-boosted trees.
-For regression tasks, we consider linear regression, regression trees, SVM regressors, and gradient-boosting regressors.
-All models use scikit-learn with hyperparameters provided in the appendix.
-Every combination of model configurations of generator and base models (16 total) is considered in simulations for each dataset.